 Add all of the above ingredients in order, to a high-speed blender.

-Blend at half-speed for a few seconds to break up the vegetables, increase to maxium-speed until you reach a smooth consistency or to your liking.
+Blend at half-speed for a few seconds to break up the vegetables, then increase to maximum-speed until you reach a smooth consistency.
+Add extra liquid if needed.

 This common root vegetable is a Superfood.
 Beetroot are packed with health promoting antioxidants and nutrients such as vitamin C, beta-carotene, betaine, folate, magnesium, copper, phosphorus and iron.
 Beetroot belongs to the same family as spinach and swiss chard, both the leaves and root can be eaten.
 It's history stretches back to 4,000 years ago and has long been used for medicinal purposes, primarily for blood, liver and digestive disorders.
 Recent research and trials have shown the benefits of beetroot juice in lowering high blood pressure.
 Check out my blog on the Health Benefits of Beetroot and best ways to store the leaves and root.